• Skip to primary navigation

 Instructions

-2. To make the meringue, beat egg whites in a stand mixer or using an electric mixer till they are mounted.
-Gradually add caster (granulated) sugar and whisk to get the glossy meringue.
+1. Preheat oven to 185°F (85°C).
+To make the meringue, beat egg whites in a stand mixer or using an electric mixer till they are mounted.
+Gradually add caster (granulated) sugar and whisk until glossy.
 Stir in the icing (powdered) sugar with a rubber spatula.
-Place the meringue in a pastry bag with the cut end or Ateco plain pastry tip 806 and push it in the cavities of half-sphere molds.
-Smooth the meringue on the whole half-sphere with the back of a teaspoon, place silicone molds on the oven rack and bake for two hours.
-Take the meringues out of the oven and let cool down.
+Place the meringue in a pastry bag with the cut end or Ateco plain pastry tip 806 and push it into the cavities of half-sphere molds.
+Smooth the meringue on the whole half-sphere with the back of a teaspoon, place silicone molds on the oven rack, and bake for two hours.
+Take the meringues out of the oven and let them cool down.
 Then carefully remove the meringue half-spheres from the molds.

 Notes